albertoCCz/plutusCourse/Week04/Lecture4.md

 where, as we see, the message is no longer an error but a log from the contract that informs us about the error.
 As the error data type of `myContract2` is of type `Void` we can be sure it was handled.

 ## The Schema parameter: s
-We can define a custom set of contract actions by adding this actions to the `BlockchainActions` type.
-For example, let us say we want to add and endpoint called 'foo'.
-We just need to give a pseudonym to the set of action data types like this:
+We can define a custom set of contract actions by adding these actions to the `BlockchainActions` type.
+For example, let us say we want to add an endpoint called 'foo'.
+We just need to give a pseudonym to the set of action data types:
 ```haskell
 {-# LANGUAGE DataKinds     #-}
 {-# LANGUAGE TypeOperators #-}
 -- ^ Add extensions on the top of the module file
 type MySchema = BlockchainActions .\/ Endpoint "foo" Int
 ```
-In the last line we define the type of the set of actions and we call it `MySchema`.
-Then we use the operator `.\/`, which acts on types, not on values, to "add" the endpoints that we want, in this case the `foo` endpoint.
+In the last line we have defined the type of the set of actions and we have called it `MySchema`.
+Then we used the operator `.\/`, which acts on types, not on values, to "add" the endpoints that we want, in this case the `foo` endpoint.
 The first argument to `Endpoint` is a type level string which represents the name of the endpoint, and the second argument is the parameter type (which type of value this endpoint takes).

-Once we have define the endpoint we can take the action defined by it using the trace emulator.
+Once we have defined the endpoint, we can take the action defined by it using the trace emulator.
 First, we define our contract:
 ```haskell
 myContract :: Contract () MySchema Text ()
 myContract = do